DavidJMcGarvey/SQL-Library-Manager-App/README.md

 **BASIC FEATURES**

 This Express web app uses SQLite to store information on library books on a database.
+All standard CRUD features are avalibale to the user.
+A user can Create, Read, Update, and Delete book entries.

 **EXTRA FEATURES**
 - Search: